Students enrolled under the MDTS Programme are required to complete a programme comprising 2 curriculums:

 Master of Science (Defence Technology and Systems)

 This programme aims to provide students with a broad range of knowledge pertaining to systems engineering and introduction to key defence technologies.
 Here, the learning emphasis is on systems thinking.
-The curriculum comprises 9 coursework modules to be conducted at the National University of Singapore (NUS) within the first 2 quarters of the programme.
-The students then proceed to Naval Postgraduate School (NPS) or Air Force Institute of Technology (AFIT) where they will embark on the "Integration Project" over the subsequent 2-3 quarters.
+The curriculum comprises a list of coursework modules to be conducted at the National University of Singapore (NUS) within the first 2 quarters of the programme.
+The students then proceed to Naval Postgraduate School (NPS) or Cranfield University (CU) or Air Force Institute of Technology (AFIT) where they will embark on the "Integration Project" over the subsequent 2-3 quarters.

 Master of Science (Relevant Field of Specialisation)

-Students can opt to pursue the specialised curriculum at either the Naval Postgraduate School (NPS) or at the Air Force Institute of Technology (AFIT) or Cranfield University.
+Students can opt to pursue the specialised curriculum at either the Naval Postgraduate School (NPS) or at the Air Force Institute of Technology (AFIT) or Cranfield University (CU).